Alpine Flying Centre☰Menu

-The flying throughout most of March and April was excellent, with local pilots making good distances around the area.
+The flying throughout most of the summer has been excellent, with local pilots making good distances around the area.
 Since then the temperatures have been high and the flying conditions very good.
 Many long XC flights by various pilots throughout the western Alps have been made, too many to count, but all available to see on-line.

 Our local site of Plaine Joux was closed nearly all of April for a complete face lift.
 It now looks great with its 'Astro-turf' surface and increased area.
 See the picture of me launching the new Advance Sigma 10...